discordjs/guide/guide/popular-topics/intents.md

 ### Error: Disallowed Intents

-Should you receive an error prefixed with `[DISALLOWED_INTENTS]`, please review your developer dashboard settings for all privileged intents you use.
+Should you receive an error prefixed with `[DisallowedIntents]`, please review your developer dashboard settings for all privileged intents you use.
 Check on the [Discord API documentation](https://discord.com/developers/docs/topics/gateway#privileged-intents) for up to date information.

 ## Enabling Intents